crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 var a = Int32.min
 var b = Int32.max</pre>
 <h3>Type Inference</h3>

-<p>Both languages, as mentioned above, support type inference where the compiler is able to detect what type the declared variable is from it's immediate assignment.</p>
+Both languages, as mentioned above, support type inference where the compiler is able to detect what type the declared variable is from it's immediate assignment.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// Type Inference
 // C#
 var a = 3; // integer